expense-manager/extr/README.md

 - user can receive a weekly and monthly report notification

 ## Optional
-- user can create a groupname
+- user can create a group
-- user can invite people to a groupname
+- user can invite people to a group
-- user can switch groupname to check out expenses in different groupname
+- user can switch group to check out expenses in different group
-- members can create and update expense in the groupname
+- members can create and update expense in the group
 - admin or members can have difference permission to handle expense items or check out different expense report based on the role.

-## Libraries used
+## Libraries and tools used
 - [OkHttp](http://square.github.io/okhttp/) - An HTTP & HTTP/2 client for Android and Java applications.
 - [Bolts](http://boltsframework.github.io/Bolts-Android/) - Bolts is a collection of low-level libraries designed to make developing mobile apps easier.
 - [Glide](https://github.com/bumptech/glide) - An image loading and caching library for Android focused on smooth scrolling.